New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Introduction

-Our methods satisfy the following requirements: \begin{itemize} \item[1)] the decisions are made based on the information available at the time of the decisions as well as a probability model of the process of future emergencies (the exact locations, types, and time instants of future emergencies are not known); \item[2)] the decisions can be computed quickly; \item[3)] the heuristics result in good performance, that is, quick response times and responses that are tailored to the emergency types. \end{itemize} Our code (available both in C++ and Matlab) for all the methods proposed in this paper, as well as our implementation of the closest available ambulance heuristic and of the heuristics from \cite{lees:11}, \cite{mayo:13}, and \cite{band:14}, are available on GitHub at \url{https://github.com/vguigues/Heuristics_Dynamic_Ambulance_Management}.
+Our methods satisfy the following requirements: \begin{itemize} \item[1)] the decisions are made based on the information available at the time of the decisions as well as a probability model of the process of future emergencies (the exact locations, types, and time instants of future emergencies are not known); \item[2)] the decisions can be computed quickly; \item[3)] the heuristics result in good performance, that is, quick response times and responses that are tailored to the emergency types. \end{itemize}

+Instead of using heuristics, one could consider a multistage stochastic optimization problem, or its Sample Average Approximation (SAA).
+An example of such a problem is given in \cite{guiklevhn2022}.
+The resulting SAA problem can have billions of integer variables, and such a problem cannot be solved sufficiently fast in practice.
+The fact that decisions are computed quickly with our heuristics is an important advantage over the SAA approach.

+Our code (available both in C++ and Matlab) for all the methods proposed in this paper, as well as our implementation of the closest available ambulance heuristic and of the 7 heuristics from \citealt{ande:07,lees:12,mayo:13,band:14,lees:14,jagt:15,lees:17}, are available on GitHub at \url{https://github.com/vguigues/Heuristics_Dynamic_Ambulance_Management}.

 We also developed the webpage \url{http://samu.vincentgyg.com/} to provide management and visualization tools for EMSs and researchers.
-On this website, the user can find emergency data of the Rio de Janeiro EMS, the arrivals of emergencies and movement of ambulances under the various heuristics can be visualized on a map of the service region, and various performance metrics such as distributions of response times for different emergency types can be visualized.
+On this website, the user can find emergency data of the Rio de Janeiro EMS.
+The arrivals of emergencies and movement of ambulances under the various heuristics can also be visualized on this website on a map of the service region, and various performance metrics such as distributions of response times for different emergency types can be visualized.